ThuleDM/test-tasks/README.md

 }
 ```

-- Key `initialNumber` stands for number we try to convert to `targetNumber`
+- Key `initialNumber` stands for number we try to convert to `targetNumber`.

 Output:

 ```
 {
     "isPossible":true,
-    "resutSteps":[
+    "resultSteps":[
         "truncate:622;31",
         "divide: 311;31",
         "append:311;311"